smellahya/HackatonOr22/README.md

 # HackatonOr22 /SALESFORCE - ENSA SAFI.

-Kindly rename your files with your real names.
+Kindly name your files with your real names.

 The timeline is limited on 45 minutes.